Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 9. Raffle or 50/50 drawing

 Secure a donated prize from a local business and sell raffle tickets.
-Or host a 50/50 where half goes to the winner and half to your cause—a big draw with little overhead.
+Or host a 50/50 where half goes to the winner and half to your cause.
+A big draw with little overhead.
 How to run a raffle fundraiser for formats and legal tips.

 10. Virtual giving campaign